Seizure types: Focal seizures

 Common features of focal seizures include clonic or tonic movements, automatisms (such as lip-smacking or hand fumbling), sensory or visual phenomena, emotional experiences such as fear or déjà vu, and autonomic symptoms like nausea or flushing.
-These features, when carefully described, contribute to localizing the seizure onset zone and guiding treatment decisions, particularly in presurgical evaluation.
+These features, when carefully described, contribute to localizing the seizure onset zone and can be used to guide treatment decisions, particularly in presurgical evaluation.

 Descriptors

 In the ILAE 2025 classification, descriptors provide additional clinical detail for seizures classified as focal or unknown whether focal or generalized.
 They are not used for generalized seizures, which are considered biologically complete seizure types.
 These semiological features are often modified by somatotopic terms (e.g., left hand clonic movement, bilateral asymmetric tonic posturing), and their evolution over time can support localization of the seizure onset zone and identification of specific syndromes.
-Although additional clinical characteristics — such as seizure triggers, sleep-related onset, or epileptogenic zone — are not formally part of the classification, they remain highly relevant in clinical and research settings.
+Although additional clinical characteristics, such as seizure triggers, sleep-related onset, or epileptogenic zone, are not formally part of the classification, they remain relevant in clinical and research settings.

 Some focal seizures may present with rare or striking phenomena that, while not formally classified as distinct seizure types, are recognized as semiological descriptors in the ILAE 2025 framework.
 These include ecstatic or blissful sensations, sexual automatisms, ictal fear or laughter (gelastic seizures), and mystic experiences.
 Such features often reflect activation of specific brain regions; for instance, ecstatic seizures are typically associated with the anterior insula or mesial temporal structures.